joshnuss/sprionic-demo/README.md

 ## Development

-Runs app in local browser with live-reload:
+Watch .coffee and .scss, and run app in local browser with live-reload:

 ```
+gulp watch
 ionic serve
 ```